 Day 07: Jomsom -Kalopani 2530m 7hrs trek.

-Descend to Marpha and further following the Kali Gandaki to reach the old Thakali trading centre of Tukuche.
+Descend to Marpha and further following the Kali Gandaki to reach the old Thakali trading center of Tukuche.
 As the trail continues, the Himalayan rain shadow end and open spaces make way for coniferous forest and Kalopani.

 Day 08: Kalopani - Tatopani 1170m 6hrs trek.